rajansrohit/python-hq-bot/README.md

 6. Clone this repository to your computer and unzip.

-7. Store the Python fill called "trivia.py" in a place that is easy to access.
-Keep note of the address of the location of the "trivia.py" file.
+7. Store the Python fill called "trivia.py" and "key.json" in a place that is easy to access.
+Keep note of the address of the location of the "trivia.py" and "key.json" files and keep them in the same file location.

 # Setup
 This script utilizes the internet.
 Thus, it will be necessary that you are connect to the internet on your PC.